-This article will focus on Crankshaft Position Sensor symptoms.
-Arguably the most important sensor in your vehicle.
+This article will focus on Crankshaft Position Sensor symptoms—arguably the most crucial sensor in your vehicle.

-The vehicle onboard computer, also known as the Electronic Control Module (ECM), monitors and analyzes data from the sensors then translates its findings into codes.
-Compression in the cylinders, engine temperature, fuel consumption, and more, are all monitored with sensors.
-When the orange engine warning light on the dash lights up, it’s means there’s a problem.
-What’s going on and how do you repair the problem?
+The vehicle’s onboard computer, also known as the Electronic Control Module (ECM), monitors and analyzes data from the sensors then translates its findings into codes.
+Compression in the cylinders, engine temperature, fuel consumption, and more are all monitored with sensors.
+When the orange engine warning light on the dash lights up, it means there’s a problem.
+What’s going on, and how do you repair the problem?

-One of the reasons the check engine indicator light comes on could be a bad Crankshaft Position Sensor (CPS).
-Some of the symptoms are the vehicle overheats or stalls and you don’t get the power you used to.
-Another indicator of a bad Crankshaft Position Sensor is you vehicle will not restart until the engine is cold.
+One reason the check engine indicator light comes on could be a faulty Crankshaft Position Sensor (CPS).
+Some of the symptoms are the vehicle overheats or stalls, and you don’t get the power you used to.
+Another indicator of a faulty Crankshaft Position Sensor is your vehicle will not restart until the engine is cold.
 These are just a few symptoms.

-Getting started, remember to follow good safety precautions as well as use proper tools for the proper job.
+Getting started, remember to follow proper safety precautions, and use the right tools for the job.

 Table of Contents

-The crankshaft position sensor is a device which has a coil wrapped around it that generates a low voltage signal.
-The device transmits data as an electronic signal to the ECM, about the position of the crankshaft as certain functions occur.
-This data analyzes when essential functions happen, such as injection of fuel into each cylinder, compression, and ignition that creates engine RPM.
-The sequence of the timing of all those functions as well as others determine how the engine performs.
+The crankshaft position sensor is a device that has a coil wrapped around it that generates a low voltage signal.
+The device transmits data as an electronic signal to the ECM about the crankshaft position as certain functions occur.
+This data analyzes when essential functions happen, such as injecting fuel into each cylinder, compression, and ignition that creates engine RPM.
+The sequence of the timing of all those functions as well as others determines how the engine performs.

 The Crank Sensor will generate data that measures engine RPM as it passes the sensor.
-This information will be used to calculate if the correct firing order of the fuel injectors as well as other important functions like the order that the injectors fire, happens in the correct order as the engine was designed for them to do.
+This information will be used to calculate if the fuel injectors’ firing order and other essential functions like the order that the injectors fire happen in the right order as the engine was designed for them to do.

-The crankshaft position sensor is located on the bottom of the engine between the engine and the transmission.
-Although the crank position sensor is located between the engine and the transmission the exact location depends on the manufacturer.
-On some engines it might require the removal of a tire in order to get to it.
-Keep in mind if you need to jack the vehicle up, make sure you have all the safety procedures in place first.
+The crankshaft position sensor is on the bottom of the engine between the engine and the transmission.
+Although the crank position sensor is located between the engine and the transmission, the exact location depends on the manufacturer.
+On some engines, it might require the removal of a tire to get to it.
+Keep in mind if you need to jack the vehicle up.
+Make sure you have all the safety procedures in place first.

-When the engine stalls it clearly indicates a problem.
-When you stop in traffic or begin a trip the vehicle starts then shuts down.
-Engine stalls can be a consequence of conditions such as clogged fuel injectors, a faulty fuel pump or incorrect data from a faulty crankshaft position sensor to the engine control module.
+When the engine stalls, it is a clear indication of a problem.
+When you stop in traffic or begin a trip, the vehicle starts then shuts down.
+Engine stalls can be a consequence of conditions such as clogged fuel injectors, a faulty fuel pump, or incorrect data from a bad crankshaft position sensor to the engine control module.

 The tachometer does not register engine RPM immediately upon startup

-Your vehicle is designed with specific tolerances that allow for peak performance.
-If the sensor does not indicate that the engine is rotating immediately, it’s possible the sensor is faulty.
+Your vehicle’s manufacturer designs it with specific tolerances that allow for peak performance.
+If the sensor does not indicate that the engine is rotating immediately, the sensor may be faulty.

-Crankshaft position sensor symptoms is not limited to one of the above scenarios.
+Crankshaft position sensor symptoms are not limited to one of the above scenarios.
 You could have a series of issues that happen as well.
-The vehicle might not start immediately, never stalls but hesitates when you accelerate
+The vehicle might not start immediately, never stalls but hesitates when you accelerate.

-Some things that can cause the Crankcase sensor to fail include:
+Some things that can cause the Crankshaft sensor to fail include:

 Over time the vehicle is subject to different road conditions and issues.
 One issue that can cause crankshaft position sensor movement Is hitting the barrier in parking lots and road debris while driving.
 These conditions can cause the sensor to become loose.